top of page

 • etc

-Trail & Emergency French
+Trail & Practical French

-• Asking for help when lost
+• Asking for help if you’re lost

-• Explaining injuries or health issues
+• Explaining injuries or physical concerns

-• Finding alternative routes
+• Finding alternative routes or transport

-• Understanding French hospitality customs
+• French hospitality customs

-• Gîte etiquette that keeps you welcome
+• Gîte etiquette that helps you feel welcome

-• Regional variations along the GR65
+• Regional nuances along the Via Podiensis

 • Building rapport with locals and fellow pilgrims

-Real Voices from Real Pilgrims
+Real Voices from Real Pilgrims on the Via Podiensis

 "I finally completed all of the material on the French for the Camino course and it's wonderful!
 I’m going to listen to most of it again just before I start my walk this summer." – Jennifer B (August 2025)